linshumeng/Leetcode/README.md

 - a class for node
 - in add, can add the index >= size, but in delete, index < size
+- for single direction linked list, firstly connect the node behind and then connce the node in the front

 ## [Reverse Linked List](https://leetcode.cn/problems/reverse-linked-list/)